 Some of these risk factors, such as age and gender, are unavoidable, but taking action to avoid the others can slow the development of severe degenerative joint disease.

 No treatment exists to restore joint articular cartilage.
 Most osteoarthritis symptoms can be alleviated with conservative treatments, which can include non-steroidal anti-inflammatory drugs (NSAIDs), pain medication, hot and/or cold compresses, moderate exercise, stretching and intermittent rest.
 If these physician-prescribed treatments prove ineffective, patients may be advised to seek open neck or open back surgery.
-Contact Laser Spine Institute to learn about our minimally invasive procedures and to receive a complimentary review of your MRI or CT scan.
+Contact Laser Spine Institute to learn about our minimally invasive procedures and to receive your MRI or CT scan review.
 Utilizing state-of-the-art technology, our outpatient procedures are a more effective alternative to traditional open neck or back surgery and can help you find relief from neck and back pain.